 Financial aid is available to qualified graduate students under several state and federal loan programs.
-Examples of loan sources include the Stafford Loan and the Graduate Plus loan.
+Examples of loan sources are Federal Direct Loans, including the Federal Direct Unsubsidized Stafford Loan, and the Graduate Plus Loan.
 Interested students should contact the Office of Financial Aid at (609) 896-5360 to inquire about these and other loan possibilities.

-Graduate Assistantships: A limited number of graduate assistantships are also available.
-Inquiries about these assistantships should be directed to the Office of Admissions.
+Graduate Assistantships: A limited number of assistantship positions and graduate scholarships are available to full-time graduate students.
+Inquiries about these assistantships should be directed to the Office of Admissions located on the Westminster campus of Rider University.
+Students must maintain a minimum GPA of 3.0 at all times to retain an assistantship.